cycloidio/ansible-backup/README.md

 Restore/sync playbooks
 ======================

-To make it easier to restore or sync databases, you may create independant playbooks to be executed on the Bastion...
+To make it easier to restore or sync databases, you may create independant playbooks to be executed on the Bastion, in order to run the restore script.
+This script may take different arguments, depending on the database type and on the needs.
+Common arguments are:
+* `-e` to restore from another environment
+* `-f` to define a filter (in order to restore an older archive)

+The filter is simply a "grep" on the archives list, the script then takes the most recent archive matching the filter.

 Example for a "mysql restore" playbook: